Skip to content

 Covers: ASI03, ASI07, LLM06 (elevated controls for high-authority agents)

-7. Objective Intent
+9. Objective Intent

-Every agent, judge, and workflow operates against a developer-declared Objective Intent Specification (OISpec), a structured, version-controlled contract defining what the agent should accomplish and within what parameters.
+Every agent, judge, and workflow operates against a developer-declared Objective Intent Specification (OISpec), a structured, version-controlled mandate defining what the agent should accomplish and within what parameters.
 Tactical judges evaluate individual agents against their OISpecs.
 A strategic evaluation agent assesses whether combined agent actions satisfy the workflow's aggregated intent.
 Judges are themselves monitored against their own OISpecs.
 This is the bridge from fault detection to behavioral assurance: from catching things that go wrong to verifying that things go right.

 Covers: Intent alignment at all levels: individual agent compliance (tactical), aggregate workflow compliance (strategic), and judge behavioral monitoring (lateral).
 Most critical at HIGH and CRITICAL risk tiers.